nishanthta/10707_final/README.md

 If you wish to train your own VitSigNet, use the `train_siam.py` script and make sure to make adjustments to the dataloader and/or filepaths as needed.

-Credits to the authors of this [repo](https://github.com/jaehyunnn/ViTPose_pytorch.git) for their clean and efficient implementation of the the VitPose model, without which our work here would've been miles harder.
+Credits to the authors of this [repo](https://github.com/jaehyunnn/ViTPose_pytorch.git) for their clean and efficient implementation of the the ViTPose model.
 If you have any suggestions on how we can improve our work, please feel to reach out on juvanjos [at] andrew.cmu.edu or nthumbav [at] andrew.cmu.edu !!